Skip to content

 Pro Study Tools

 Alberta's Class 7 knowledge test is the entry point to the province's GDL system.
 The test has 30 multiple-choice questions and requires at least 25 correct answers (about 83%) to pass.
-It's administered at any registry agent (private agencies licensed by the province) — you don't book through a central system; you simply walk into a registry.
+It's administered at any registry agent (private agencies licensed by the province).
+You don't book through a central system; you simply walk into a registry.

 Alberta is one of only two provinces (with Saskatchewan) using a privatized registry network.
 This means hours, fees, and availability vary by location, but the test content and pass mark are the same everywhere.
 Most registries process the test on a walk-in basis with little to no wait.

 The Class 7 licence allows supervised driving with a fully-licensed Class 5 (or higher) driver in the front seat.
-After holding Class 7 for at least 12 months and passing the basic road test, you graduate to Class 5 GDL (Probationary), which has its own restrictions — zero BAC, no driving between midnight and 5 AM unless you're going to or from work, and a passenger limit equal to the number of seatbelts.
+After holding Class 7 for at least 12 months and passing the basic road test, you graduate to Class 5 GDL (Probationary), which has its own restrictions: zero BAC, no driving between midnight and 5 AM unless you're going to or from work, and a passenger limit equal to the number of seatbelts.
 The full Class 5 licence comes after at least 24 months of clean GDL driving and passing the advanced road test.

-Alberta's test covers the standard Canadian topics — signs, rules of the road, right-of-way, impaired driving, and weather — with extra emphasis on rural and highway driving (Alberta has long sparse stretches), playground zones (30 km/h when in effect), and wildlife collision avoidance.
+Alberta's test covers the standard Canadian topics, signs, rules of the road, right-of-way, impaired driving, and weather, with extra emphasis on rural and highway driving (Alberta has long sparse stretches), playground zones (30 km/h when in effect), and wildlife collision avoidance.
 The Driver's Guide is updated periodically; the current edition includes specific guidance on dealing with prairie blizzards and black ice.

 Alberta's playground zones are unusual in Canada.
-The 30 km/h limit applies from 8:30 AM until 8:30 PM every day of the year — including weekends and holidays — when a playground zone is signed.
+The 30 km/h limit applies from 8:30 AM until 8:30 PM every day of the year, including weekends and holidays, when a playground zone is signed.
 School zones, by contrast, only apply during posted school hours.
 Confusing the two is a common source of tickets.

 Brushing up on Canadian road signs?
 Our sign-specific practice covers every regulatory, warning, and information sign you'll see on the test.